 Trusted Houston Employment/Labor Law Lawyers & Attorneys

-According to Houston employment law lawyers, labor law is concerned with the relations between workers and their employers.
-The matters can range from wages and compensation, through harassment, to discrimination based on gender, disability, or age.
-Labor law often involves collective bargaining and unions.
-Employment Labor Lawyers in this field may represent individual clients, a union, a government regulatory agency, or an employer.
-Consult one of our Houston employment mediation attorneys today.
+Houston employment law lawyers define labor law, as a law, that deals with the interactions between workers and their employers.
+Employment law matters can range from wages and compensation, harassment, to discrimination based on gender, disability, or age.
+Texas Labor law often involves collective bargaining and unions.
+Employment Labor Lawyers in this industry may represent individual clients, unions, government regulatory agencies, and employers.
+Speak to Houston employment mediation attorneys today.

-Discrimination in the workplace is another basis for many employment law cases.
-The Civil Rights Act of 1964 and subsequent legislation such as the Age Discrimination in Employment Act and the Americans with Disabilities Act make it illegal to treat workers differently based on ethnicity, religious beliefs, gender, age, or disability.
-Many employees seeking to pursue discrimination claims hire attorneys, as they must follow detailed procedures, such as obtaining a Right-To-Sue letter from the Equal Employment Opportunity Commission (EEOC).
-Employers hire attorneys to defend against these lawsuits and to ensure compliance with appropriate laws before disciplinary action or termination occurs.
+Discrimination in the workplace is also responsible for lots of employment law cases.
+The Civil Rights Act of 1964 and other laws such as the Age Discrimination in Employment Act and the Americans with Disabilities Act state that it is unlawful to treat workers differently based on gender, ethnicity, religious beliefs, age, or disability.

-According to the United States Equal Employment Opportunity Commission (EEOC), the federal laws prohibiting job discrimination are as follows:
+The United States Equal Employment Opportunity Commission (EEOC), the federal laws preventing job discrimination are as follows:

-- The Equal Pay Act of 1963 (EPA), which states that men and women doing equal work at the same employer should receive equal pay
+- The Equal Pay Act of 1963 (EPA), women and men doing equal work with the same employer should receive equal pay

-- The Age Discrimination in Employment Act of 1967 (ADEA), which protects workers 40 years of age or older from job discrimination
+- The Age Discrimination in Employment Act of 1967 (ADEA), protects workers that are 40 years of age or older from job discrimination

 - Title I and Title V of the Americans with Disabilities Act Amendments Act of 2008 (ADAAA);

-- Sections 501 and 505 of the Rehabilitation Act of 1973, which prohibits discrimination against persons with disabilities who work in the federal government
+- Section 501 and 505 of the Rehabilitation Act of 1973, prevent discrimination against persons with disabilities who work in the federal government

-- The Civil Rights Act of 1991, which allows for monetary damages in cases of intentional employment discrimination
+- The Civil Rights Act of 1991, monetary damages in cases of employment discrimination that was intentional

 What do Houston Employment Mediation Lawyers do?

-Attorneys play a role on both the labor and management side of labor relations disputes.
-Labor and employment attorneys work in private firms; non-profit policy and direct service organizations; and federal, state, local, and international government agencies.
-Typically, labor and employment lawyers stick to one “side” of representations – working on behalf of employers, employees, or unions – although there are more nuanced situations, such as representing executives or non-competition agreements.
+Texas Mediation Attorneys play a vital role in both the labor and management side of labor relations disputes.
+Labor and employment attorneys work in private law firms; non-profit policy and direct service organizations.
+Furthermore, they work in federal, local, state, and international government agencies.

 Houston Employment Mediation Attorneys Can Negotiate on Your Behalf